Paligo/xee/hacking.md

 You can improve tests just as described for XPath.

+Note that some features of the XSLT test runner such as passing in parameters are not yet working correctly; so if a test fails you may also want to suspect the test runner setup, not just the implementation.

 ### Adding XSLT functionality

 The XSLT AST is pretty complete, and underlying IR and bytecode interpreter